ejoerns/rauc/docs/integration.rst

 This example specifies one repository stored in the ``add-ons`` directory on the shared data partition mounted on ``/srv``.
-It's name is ``add-ons`` as well, so it could be targeted for installation with an :ref:`[image.add-ons/app-1] section <image-section>` in the manifest.
+Its name is ``add-ons`` as well, so it could be targeted for installation with an :ref:`[image.add-ons/app-1] section <image-section>` in the manifest.
 In that case, RAUC would install the contents of the archive specified in the image to the repository and make it available via a link at